Giovannicampo/KalmanFilter/docs/KALMAN.md

 \end{bmatrix}
 $$

-> In the simulation the variance values of the state variables are **constant**, assuming that the system behaves the same way in every condition.

 - R is the covariance matrix of the uncertainty of the measure; in its main diagonal, there are the variance values for each state variable:

 $$